-Pursuant to the recommendations established in the Code of Corporate Governance for Listed Companies, Grifols has a policy for selecting directors and a diversity policy, which was approved by Grifols' Board of Directors on 22 February 2019 in order to: (i) make sure that the proposals for the appointment and re-election are based on a prior analysis of the needs of the Board of Directors and (ii) favour knowledge, experience and gender diversity.
-The Board of Directors ensures that the selection procedures for its members promote diversity in terms of age, gender, experience and knowledge and that do not have an implicit bias that might lead to discrimination, in particular, on the grounds of gender, disability or any other personal condition.
+Pursuant to the recommendations established in the Code of Corporate Governance for Listed Companies, Grifols has a policy on director diversity in the composition of the Board of Directors, which was approved by Grifols' Board of Directors on 22 February 2019, and modified on 11 December 2020, with the following aim: (i) to guarantee that any proposal for the appointment or re-election of the members of the Board is based on a prior analysis of the required competences by the Board of Directors and (ii) to support knowledge, experience, age and gender diversity.
+The Board of Directors ensures that the selection process promotes balance and diversity in terms of age, gender, experience and knowledge, as well as that it is free from any implicit bias that may lead to any kind of discrimination, in particular, on grounds of gender, disability or any other personal condition.
+In this regard, the Board of Directors avoids any discriminatory circumstance on grounds of gender that obstructs or hinders the appointment of a female candidate to become part of the Board of Directors.

-The Appointments and Remuneration Committee on an annual basis reviews compliance with this policy and informs the Board of Directors about the results of its assessment.
+In addition, the Appointments and Remuneration Committee on an annual basis reviews compliance with this policy and informs the Board of Directors about the results of its assessment.

-Today, more than 30% of the members of the Board of Directors are women and, therefore, the company has already exceeded the objective established in the Code of Corporate Governance for Listed Companies for 2020.
+Today, more than 30% of the members of the Board of Directors are women.
 Furthermore, in the last few years, the number of independent directors with a diverse professional expertise and experience has increased which has made the Board of Directors more diverse, has helped to improve analysis and debate and to bring into play plural perspectives and points of views.
 Independent directors now represent 54% of the total number of directors of the Company.

-Specifically, during 2019, the appointment of Ms. Enriqueta Felip Font as a director of Grifols has been proposed and approved.
-Due to her proven experience in the oncology sector, as well as her proven knowledge in the scientific and research fields, her appointment contributes to the diversity of experience, knowledge and gender in the Board's composition.
+Specifically, during 2020, the appointment of Mr. James Costos as a director of Grifols has been proposed and approved.
+Due to his proven experience in international relations, as well as in the digital and communications sectors, his appointment contributes to the diversity of experience and knowledge in the Board's composition.

 C.1.6.
-Explain those measures which, where applicable, may have been agreed by the Appointments Committee to ensure that selection procedures do not contain implicit bias which may be an obstacle for the selection of female directors and that the company deliberately seeks and includes women who meet the professional profile sought among potential candidates and which makes it possible to achieve a balance between men and women:
+Explain those measures which, where applicable, may have been agreed by the Appointments Committee to ensure that selection procedures do not contain implicit bias which may be an obstacle for the selection of female directors and that the company deliberately seeks and includes women who meet the professional profile sought among potential candidates and which make it possible to achieve a balance between men and women.
+Also, indicate if, among these measures, the Company aims to increase the number of female senior managers:

 There are no explicit measures.
-Nevertheless, the Company considers that there is no need to adopt them at present because the Board of Directors bases its proposals to appoint board members strictly on professional criteria (competence, knowledge and experience).
+Nevertheless, the Company considers that there is no need to adopt them at present because the Board of Directors bases its proposals to appoint board members strictly on professional criterias (competence, knowledge and experience).
+The Company follows the same criteria to hire and appoint female senior managers.

-Whenever in spite of the measures which, where applicable, may have been adopted, the number of female directors may be very low or inexistent, explain the reasons that may justify this:
+Whenever in spite of the measures which, where applicable, may have been adopted, the number of female directors or female senior managers may be very low or inexistent, explain the reasons that may justify this: